markdavidhughes/cloud-architecture/content/blog/hugo/index.md

 ---
-title: "How this site was created."
+title: "How this site was created"
 date: 2023-11-29
 draft: false
 description: "Discover how to create your very own blog just like this one."